HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 1. **Evolution of the landscape**:

 - Key shifts in structured data, especially with the rise of AI-powered search like Google AI Overview and Bing Chat.
 - Changes in Google and Bing structured data policies, and their impact on SEO.

 2. **Prevalence and growth**:

 - Trends in popular formats like JSON-LD, Microdata, and RDFa.
 - Adoption rates by schema types such as `Product`, `Organization`, and `Article`.

 3. **Implementation and best practices**:

 - Best practices for structured data, including JSON-LD usage.
 - Common mistakes and how to avoid them.

 4. **Rich results & SERP features**:

 - Effects of deprecated features like `FAQ` and `HowTo`.
 - Introduction of carousels and product knowledge panels.

 5. **AI-Powered search**:

 - The role of structured data in AI-driven search and voice assistants.
 - Trends in AI-powered content discovery.

 6. **Ecommerce innovations**:

 - Growth of Digital Product Passports and GS1 Digital Links.
-  - Structured data’s role in ecommerce and new rich result types.
+- Structured data’s role in eCommerce and new rich result types.

 7. **Knowledge graphs & Graph RAG**:

 - The rising importance of knowledge graphs and Graph RAG for enhancing AI outputs.

 8. **Quality & data integrity**:

 - Best practices for maintaining high-quality structured data.

 9. **Emerging schemas & use cases**:

-  - Innovations in schema types and their application in SEO and ecommerce.
+- Innovations in schema types and their application in SEO and eCommerce.

 10. **Future outlook**:

 - The evolving role of structured data in AI, semantic SEO, and content discovery.

-This chapter provides a comprehensive view of structured data’s impact on SEO, AI, and ecommerce, with actionable insights for developers and marketers.
+This chapter provides a comprehensive view of structured data’s impact on SEO, AI, and eCommerce, with actionable insights for developers and marketers.

 ## Key concepts